Section News

 the RRI/DTN pasted between the breaks of a Hybrid

-emergency happens, and develop compatibility with
+before an emergency happens, and develop

-deployed ARESMAT teams.
+compatibility with deployed ARESMAT teams.

 MANNING